mpi/lodash-is-awesome/README.md

 <   phone: ['555-123-456', '555-654-321']
 < }
 ```
-**For experts**: Alternatively `customizer` can be written this way:
+**Bonus**: Alternatively `customizer` can be written this way:
 ```javascript
 var customizer = _.cond([[_.isArray, _.concat]]);
 ```

-`_.mergeWith()` is great example of Lodash power that comes from flexibility.
-Just with bunch of simple yet flexible building blocks and few lines of code you can build sophisticated constructs.
+If one of merged properties points to an array then our customizer returns a new array that will include values from both merged objects.
+Notice that if merged value is not an array our customizer won't return any value (or to put it in another way - it will return `undefined`).
+In such case Lodash will fallback to default strategy.

-But why should we stop on arrays concatanation?
+But why should we limit ourselves just to arrays concatanation?

 Here is how we can make our customizer even more generic:
 ```javascript